FaridAliyev/graph-coloring-ai/README.md

    ```

   After running this command you will get one of these two results:
-  - **`Solution found`** if the graph is colorable with the given input, and you will see the assigned color of each vertex
+  - **`Solution found`** if the graph is colorable with the given input, you will also see the assigned color of each vertex
   - **`Couldn't find a solution`** otherwise

 Feel free to change the input graph and the number of colors in the `graph.txt` file under the `resources` folder.
 The graph is undirected and provided in terms of its edges, e.g. *`1,2`* means there is a connection between vertex number 1 and 2.
 Find an example input below: